 The majority of bolted joints rely on the clamp force which is generated by the torqueing or tensioning of bolts to sustain the forces which are applied.

 The inclusion of a gasket in a joint to prevent leakage is only effective as long as there is sufficient clamp force generated by the bolts to allow effective sealing.
 With forces applied to the joint, the forces are transmitted by friction as a result of the clamp force generated by the bolts, leading to a secure bolted connection.
+Using tools such as HTL’s hydraulic torque wrenches or tensioners can provide accurate torque and tension values, ensuring an even clamping force.

-Thread stripping can be a problem in many designs where tapped holes are required in low tensile material.
 In general terms, thread stripping of both the internal and external threads must be avoided if a reliable design is to be achieved.
 If the bolt breaks on tightening, it is obvious that a replacement is required.

 When a bolt is being tightened, two threads are mated together, which leads to the tightness of the bolt.
 When the two threads are mated together, a shear stress is applied across the threaded section.
 If this stress becomes too high, the section will shear.
 This is known as thread stripping.